RichardGMartins/RichardGMartins/README.md

 # 💫 About Me:
-🔭 Looking for a job in the programming field <br>🤝 I’m looking for help with JS/JAVA <br>🌱 I’m currently learning PHP/JS/JAVA <br>💬 Ask me about PHP<br>⚡ Fun fact, I have to read the same thing 3 times to understand it.
-Contact richard.gmartins@hotmail.com or richard.gmartins@gmail.com
+🔭 Looking for a job in the programming field <br>🤝 I’m looking for help with JS/JAVA <br>🌱 I’m currently learning PHP/JS/JAVA <br>💬 Ask me about PHP<br>⚡ Fun fact, I have to read the same thing 3 times to understand it.<br> Contact richard.gmartins@hotmail.com or richard.gmartins@gmail.com

 # 💻 Tech Stack: